-The MP4473 is a fully integrated, synchronous, rectified, step-down, switch-mode converter.
-At the beginning of each cycle, the high-side MOSFET (HS-FET) turns ON when the feedback voltage (V{REF}) drops below the reference voltage (V{REF}).
-This indicates an insufficient output voltage.
-The ON period is determined by the input voltage and the frequency-set resistor, which can be calculated as follows:
+The MP9447 is a fully-integrated, synchronous, rectified, step-down, switch-mode converter.
+At the beginning of each cycle, the high-side MOSFET (HS-FET) turns ON when the feedback voltage (V{FB}) drops below the reference voltage (V{REF}), which indicates an insufficient output voltage.
+The ON period is determined by the input voltage and the frequency-set resistor as: